punchika-f/Data-Project/Steam-App-Analysis/Readme.md

 # 🎮 Steam Game Analysis Dashboard

-An interactive Power BI dashboard project that analyzes player behavior and game popularity in Last 2 weeks on Steam.
+An interactive Power BI dashboard project that analyzes player behavior and game popularity in 2 weeks (5-18 May 2025) on Steam.
 This project showcases data visualization skills using real-world gaming data.

 ---